iapyeh/GGeditor/docs/DocStructure.rst

 Paragraph
 *********

-Any chunk of text with “Normal text” style will be converted to reST paragraph.
-No line break will be inserted for a single paragraph.
-There will be an empty line between different paragraph.
+Any chunk of text with “Normal text” style is converted to reST paragraph.
+No line break was inserted for a single paragraph.
+There is an empty line between every paragraph.

 For example, this is the second paragraph.